-- for Green Cards issued for a vehicle registered in the country of the Bureau; - and for Green Cards issued to the vehicle registered in the country(ies) where the authorization has been given.
+- for Green Cards issued for a vehicle registered in the country of the Bureau; - and for Green Cards issued to vehicles registered in the country(ies) for which the authorisation has been given.

-In those cases, the authorizing Bureau will then be responsible for all false, unauthorized or illegally altered Green Cards irrespective of the nationality of the registration plate of the vehicle covered by the Green Card.
+In the cases mentioned above, the authorising Bureau will then be responsible for all false, unauthorised or illegally altered Green Cards irrespective of the nationality of the registration plate of the vehicle covered by the Green Card.

-Regardless of the situation referred to in points 1 or 2 here above, the Bureau's guarantee will also apply for other situations than false, unauthorized or illegally altered Green Cards such as for instance:
+Regardless of the situation referred to in points a) or b) here above, the Bureau's guarantee will also apply for other situations than false, unauthorised or illegally altered Green Cards such as for instance:

-in case of a genuine Green Card issued by mistake by a member company to a vehicle registered in another country where a Bureau exists;

-in case of a genuine Green Card issued to a vehicle registered in a country where no Bureau exists and where no authorization was given.
+- in case of a genuine Green Card issued by mistake by a member company to a vehicle registered in another country where a Bureau exists; - in case of a genuine Green Card issued to a vehicle registered in a country where no Bureau exists and where no authorisation was given.
 For instance, a member company was authorised to issue Green Cards in Georgia and issued them by mistake to vehicles registered in Armenia.